TUNNELING-GROUP/aqua-duct/docs/source/valve/valve_manual.rst

 Analysis
 ^^^^^^^^

 Fifth stage of *Valve* calculations analyses results calculated in stages 1 to 4.
-Results of the analysis is displayed on the screen or can be save to text file and comprise of following parts:
+Results of the analysis are displayed on the screen or can be save to text file and comprise of following parts:

 * Tile and data stamp.
 * [Optional] Dump of configuration options.